xdanieldzd/sharpocarina/MapDev/ReadMe.txt

 -------------------
 4) Credits & Thanks
 -------------------
- SharpOcarina was written by xdaniel in 2011, using some code by spinout adapted from C and/or Python to C#, but in reality is also the product of numerous people who were involved with modifying and documenting the Zelda games for the N64 (spinout, MNGoldenEagle, JSA et al.)
+ SharpOcarina was written by xdaniel 2011-2012, using some code by spinout adapted from C and/or Python to C#, but in reality is also the product of numerous people who were involved with modifying and documenting the Zelda games for the N64 (spinout, MNGoldenEagle, JSA et al.)